 Settle down, I’m getting to it.

-1. The Belief Book by David.
-G. McAfee – this book is geared towards children and covers what belief is as well as some well known beliefs around the world.
-It shows kids that many different people have many different beliefs that they hold just as dear as people do the Bible myth and shows them that not all of these myths can be true.
-It does a great job of prompting those little minds to wonder, if all of them can’t be true, how do we tell which one is?
+This book is geared towards children and covers what belief is as well as some well-known faiths around the world.
+It shows kids that many different people have many different beliefs that they hold just as dear as people do the Bible myth.
+It illustrates that not all of these myths can be true.
+It does a great job of getting those little minds to wonder, "if all of them can’t be true, how do we tell which one is?"

-3. I Wonder by Annaka Harris – Sam Harris’ lovely wife created this beautiful book for children that teaches them it is okay to say, “I don’t know”.
+Sam Harris’ lovely wife created this beautiful book for children that teaches them it is okay to say, “I don’t know.”
 It celebrates discovery and curiosity and the quest for knowledge.

-4. Older than Stars by Karen C. Fox – “We are all made of star stuff” is a quote that captures the awesome beauty of our existence, which is illustrated easily for children in this wonderful book.
+“We are all made of star-stuff” is a quote that captures the awesome beauty of our existence, which is illustrated easily for children in this wonderful book.
 It is the story of the Cosmos for your children.

-5. Our Family Tree by Lisa Westberg Peters – This book places us, as humans, in the family of life on Earth.
-It tracks our ancestors through time and illustrates diversity in life with gorgeous, colourful pictures.
+This book places us, as humans, in the family of life on Earth.
+It tracks our ancestors through time and illustrates the diversity of life with gorgeous, colourful pictures.

-8. What Do You Believe by DK – Explore the major faiths from around the world as well as some belief systems that even parents may not have heard of.
+Explore the major faiths from around the world as well as some belief systems that even parents may not have heard of.
 What do other people believe?
 Why do they believe it?
 Why do some people dress this way or that way?
 What are the differences and similarities between the world’s religions?
-All of these questions are covered in a fun, easy to read book for kids.
+All of these questions are covered in a fun, easy-to-read book for kids.

 Choose one or all of these.
 Grab it now so you have it in time for Bring Your Bible To School Day.
 Send your kid to school with it (unless it’s dangerous).
 You won’t just be educating your own child, but if he or she shares the book with friends, you’ll be introducing other kids to questions they may have never asked before.

-Let’s keep the idea of God as impotent as Donald Trump, Heathens.
+Let’s keep the idea of God as impotent as Donald Trump, atheists.
 Send your kids to school with blasphemy on Bring Your Bible To School Day.